EnterpriseDB/barman/doc/manual/16-installation.en.md

 [Barman is also available on the Python Package Index (PyPI)][pypi] and can be installed through `pip`.

+# Upgrading Barman

+Barman follows the trunk-based development paradigm, and as such there is only one stable version, the latest.
+After every commit, Barman goes through thousands of automated tests for each supported PostgreSQL version and on each supported Linux distribution.

+Also, **every version is back compatible** with previous ones.
+Thefore, upgrading Barman normally requires a simple update of packages using `yum update` or `apt update`.

+There have been, however, the following exceptions in our development history, which required some small changes to the configuration.

+## Upgrading from Barman 2.X (prior to 2.8)

+Before upgrading from a version of Barman 2.7 or older users of `rsync` backup method on a primary server should explicitly set `backup_options` to either `concurrent_backup` (recommended for PostgreSQL 9.6 or higher) or `exclusive_backup` (current default), otherwise Barman emits a warning every time it runs.

 ## Upgrading from Barman 1.X

-Version 2.0 requires that users explicitly configure their archiving strategy.
+If your Barman installation is 1.X, you need to explicitly configure the archiving strategy.
 Before, the file based archiver, controlled by `archiver`, was enabled by default.

-When you upgrade your Barman installation to 2.0, make sure you add the following line either globally or for any server that requires it:
+Before you upgrade your Barman installation to the latest version, make sure you add the following line either globally or for any server that requires it:

 ``` ini